zouloux/bowl/README.md

 - **Bowl** needs `wpackagist-plugin/advanced-custom-fields-pro` and `wordplate/acf`
 - **Bowl** optionally uses `wpackagist-plugin/wp-multilang` as mutli lang plugin.

-Other plugins you should use with Bowl :
+Other plugins / packages you should use with Bowl :

 - `wordplate/mail`
 - `wpackagist-plugin/admin-ui-cleaner`